Ryan L. Shelby, PhD

 Welcome!

-Prior to my current position at USAID/Southern Africa, I served in USAID/Haiti (2017-2019) and managed a team that concentrated on (1) climate resilient infrastructure, (2) housing rehabilitation, (3) clean energy systems, and (4) Disaster Risk Reduction (DRR) policies for housing.
+From 2017-2019, I served in US Diplomatic Mission to Haiti and managed a team that concentrated on (1) climate resilient infrastructure, (2) housing rehabilitation, (3) clean energy, and (4) Disaster Risk Reduction policies

 From 2013-2017, I was a Senior Energy Engineering Advisor within USAID’s Office of Energy & Infrastructure where I supported & led the Powering Agriculture: Grand Challenge for Development.